 Mindfulness, the foundation of DBT, teaches people to observe thoughts and feelings in the moment and realize there’s a choice in how to respond.

 Emotion Regulation is learning to more effectively control one’s emotions and become less reactive to people and situations.

 Interpersonal Effectiveness teaches how to maintain relationships, while meeting personal needs and preserving self-respect.

 Distress Tolerance is an “acceptance strategy” for tolerating intense emotions without engaging in problematic behaviors.

 Middle Path is a skill for effectively managing extreme behavior to achieve greater balance in life.

-To learn more about our Personality Disorders Center please download our brochure.
+To learn more about our range of programs in the Adolescent Center please download our brochure.

 Let’s get started.